lvijay/unshred/README.md

    and felt it would be easier than playing with some Java libray I've never used.  _The code may not be canonical Python._

 2. Unshredding doesn't work under all circumstances.
-Specifically, it doesn't perform well when many adjacent strips are close to each other.
+When the image's strips are sufficiently similar to each other, the program gets adjacent strips wrong.

 3. The program is not written for speed.
 I have made exactly one improvement for the sake of speed: a wrapper class around